tottenjordan/tf_vertex_agents/README.md

 As in other RL domains, the goal of a Contextual Bandit agent is to find a *policy* that collects as much reward as possible.
 It would be a mistake, however, to always try to exploit the action that promises the highest reward, because then there is a chance that we miss out on better actions if we do not explore enough.
 This is the main problem to be solved in CB, often referred to as the *exploration-exploitation dilemma*.

+## Online vs Offline RL
+The concept of "Online RL" (aka "Online Learning" or "Online Agent's") is growing in popularity, particularly for RecSys becasue we can further improve the notion of **user-in-the-loop**.
+Let's first describe the general interaction between users and RecSys:

+A typical supervised learning-based RecSys consists of the following parts:
+* A `regression model` (linear or deep) that predicts a score for each (user, item) pair, and
+* A `ranker` that ranks item based on the score of the regression model return top K items.

+The interaction between users and the recommendation system is as follows
+1. The **users see** a combination of those K products at the batch, and **give feedback** (click, like, etc) for the impressions
+2. The system will **re-train** model based on the examples and users' feedback.
+3. User's treatment will change when a **new model is pushed**.
+4. The impressions will also affect user's latent state (e.g., preferences, future behavior, etc.)

+> TODO

+**offline, supervised learning** depolyments:

+(1) Currently deployed model makes recommendations
+(2) Predictions and user feedback logged for future training (3) Predictions begin to deviate --> kick off MLOps retraining (4) Train new model with most recent collected data (5) Deploy newly trained model

+The **motivation for "online RL"** is mainly two fold:
+(1) batch, "offline" learning deployments are always behind (2) improve velocity of making future improvements, i.e., reduce cycle time of offline steps above

+**Intuition**
+For "online learning" to take place, the agent's policy needs to be updated, Where "updated" is conceptually similar to retraining a traditional supervised learning model (with latest training examples) and deploying the newly trained model

+The bandit agent's policy is updated (i.e., learns) when it receives a trajectory that includes both the prediction/action AND the (often delayed) feedback from the pred/action

+Conceptually, we can think of these steps:
+[1] prediction request (`pred_1`) sent to online bandit agent [2] bandit agent makes prediction (takes action) given current policy (`policy_v1`) [3] delayed feedback for `pred_1` comes from user
+[4] trajectory for `pred_1`, including user feedback is fed to online bandit agent (in TF-Agents: ` agent.train(...)`)

+Step [4] implies that our online bandit will be making at least two actions: `prediction` and `learning`.
+* Once our online agent trains (` agent.train(...)`) on the most recent trajectory, the policy is updated (e.g., `policy_v2`).
+* Then agent owns the policy and updates its weights

+In this way we can see the velocity at which an Online Agent can learn from near-real time feedback and update its policy much faster than the offline variant described above

+> an Online Agent refines its policy by only using user’s (and system’s) feedback to its past predictions.

+**Challenges with online RL**

+> TODO

 ### Example: movie recommendations

 Suppose we are looking to improve user engagement by recommending to a user the best movie from a set of movies.